eveningglow/multitask-CycleGAN/README.md

 4. Smooth labeling (Prevent from training faulure)
 5. Multitask learning with classification loss (Critical)

+## Influence
+#### Increasing Batch Size & Replacing Instance Norm with Batch Norm
+This change makes the model recognize the difference of hair length between male and female.
+The generator started to draw or erase hair after applying this change.

+#### Smooth Labeling & Model Architecture Change
+Basicially, the discriminator easily overwhelms the generator.
+If it happens, the generator tries to fool the discriminator in an improper way which emphasizes the balance between discriminator and generator.
+To solve this problem, I used smooth labeling and changed model architecture.

+#### No Batch Norm in the First Convolution in Discriminator
+DCGAN suggests not to use normalization in the first convolution.
+If you don't follow this, the generator will make images with range of approximately -0.7 ~ 0.7 instead of -1.0 ~ 1.0, the blurry images.

+#### Semi-Supervised Learning with Classification Loss
+* The image quality increases in most cases.
+* The model recognizes better the features of each gender such as mustache, beard, color lens and make-up
+* Recognition of hair length becomes worse.

 ## Analysis
 1. Image qualities increase in most cases.
 2. Better to learn facial features such as mustache, beard, make-up and skin color.